berkshirevolleyball/bva-website/wp-content/plugins/nk-google-analytics/readme.txt

 For more information about Display Advertising [Support Display Advertising](https://support.google.com/analytics/answer/2444872?hl=en&utm_id=ad)

-NK Google Analytics its simple, just add your Google Analytics ID.
+NK Google Analytics its simple, just add your Google Analytics ID and click "Save changes"

 <h4>Features</h4>

 * Supports standard Google Analytics tracking via the latest async tracking methods (faster and more reliable than the older ga.js tracking method)
 * Inserts your tracking code on all theme pages
+* Inserts your tracking code into Head or Footer area
 * Supports Classic Google Analytics tracking code
 * Supports Universal Google Analytics tracking code
-* Supports Display Advertising tracking code
+* Supports Display Advertising (Remarketing) tracking code
 * Supports Custom Google Analytics tracking code
-* No tracking for admin users logged-in.
+* No tracking for admin users logged-in
+* Track login and register page if you want to

 NK Google Analytics enables Google Analytics on all pages.